DavidGPowers/epcvip-devops-assessment/SETUP.md

 ```

 By setting these variables, all subsequent `aws` and `terraform` commands in that terminal session will automatically use the correct profile and target the correct region, ensuring consistency with the project's configuration.
 You can add these lines to your shell's startup file (e.g., `~/.bash_profile`, `~/.zshrc`) to make them permanent.

+### 3. SSH Access

+This project has been configured to use SSH for instance access instead of SSM Session Manager.

+* **Key Generation**: When you run `terraform apply`, a new 4096-bit RSA key pair is generated.
+The public key is uploaded to AWS as an EC2 Key Pair, and the private key is saved to your local machine.
+* **Private Key Location**: The private key (`.pem` file) is automatically saved to your home directory's `.ssh` folder.
+The exact path is an output of the Terraform apply command, typically something like `~/.ssh/dp-webapp-dev-key.pem`.
+* **Connecting to an Instance**: To connect to an instance, you will need its public IP address and the private key.